Project Charter

 Out of scope

-Out of scope: vendor-specific tooling, commercial integrations, runtime enforcement policy, and incident response coordination — these belong to downstream implementers, not to the standard itself.
+Out of scope: vendor-specific tooling, commercial integrations, runtime enforcement policy, and incident response coordination.
+These are the work of downstream implementers, and the standard stays deliberately narrow so that any of them can build on it without inheriting someone else's product decisions.

 Governance